AdrianMaciejewski/FunnyQrCode/README.md

 ## Usage

-1. Host the files on a web server
+1. Host the files on a web server (currently live at [legit4sure.fun](https://legit4sure.fun))
-2. Generate a QR code pointing to your hosted URL
+2. Use the provided QR code or generate a new one pointing to your hosted URL
 3. Share the QR code and wait for unsuspecting visitors to scan it
 4. Enjoy the harmless prank!